27 June 2026, 2pm to 5pm

 There is no limit to how many students from each school can participate.
 So, don't be shy - go ahead and register!

-A few weeks after the registration deadline, we'll send more information to your registered email address - check your spam folder too!
-Please email us at [email protected] if you still have not heard from us by 1 May 2023.
+A few weeks after the registration deadline, we will send more information to your registered email address - check your spam folder too!
+Please email us at contact@ sgphysicsleague .org

 There is no limit to how many students from each school can participate.
 So, don't be shy - go ahead and register!